Faces of LifeReady

 Paul Ulrich didn’t come to Berry to play football.
 Now he can’t imagine his college experience without it.

 Berry’s first football graduate was drawn to the college by a strong pre-med program.
 In addition to a stellar 3.9 GPA, the 2015 alumnus from Sylva, N.C., gained valuable experience working in the sports medicine department and made beautiful music with the college trumpet ensemble.
 But it was as a spirited walk-on member of the inaugural football team that he found his Berry “family,” developed extraordinary time-management skills and earned recognition as a “tireless worker.”
 Although he played in only two games, Paul won the prestigious “Be Berry” Award for his work in the classroom, on the field and in the community.
 His take?
 “I don’t think I’d be where I am right now without the football program.”
 Paul is part of the first class of the Edward Via College of Osteopathic Medicine on the Auburn University campus.
-And his football coach is one of a rare few who can claim that 100% of his graduates are attending medical school!
+And his football coach will always be able to brag that 100% of his inaugural graduating class was admitted to medical school!

 A love of music runs in David Warren’s family.
 Now he’s the leader of the band.

 A trombonist, music-education major and world-class drum corps conductor, David hails from a musical family and grew up watching his older brother rehearse with the high school marching band.
 When his time came, the Carrollton, Ga., native took performance to the next level, joining the Illinois-based Phantom Regiment drum and bugle corps, eventually earning the honor of conducting the regiment’s 2014 and 2015 marching seasons.
 Drum Corps International, marching music’s “major league,” has recognized David with its Jim Jones Leadership Award.
 At Berry, David is assistant to the director of the wind ensemble.
 He’s also served as student manager of Ford Auditorium.